Nuestra Belleza México 2001

-The 8th Nuestra Belleza México pageant, was held at the Aeropuerto Internacional "Lic.
+Nuestra Belleza México 2001, the 8th Nuestra Belleza México pageant, was held at the Aeropuerto Internacional "Lic.
 Adolfo López Mateos" of Toluca, Estado de México, Mexico on September 28, 2001.
 Forty-seven contestants of the Mexican Republic competed for the national title, which was won by Ericka Cruz from Yucatán, who later competed in Miss Universe 2002 in Puerto Rico.
 Cruz was crowned by outgoing Nuestra Belleza México titleholder Jacqueline Bracamontes.
 She is the first and only Yucateca and the third winner of foreign descent (she is Afro-Mexican) to win this Title.

 The Nuestra Belleza Mundo México title was won by Tatiana Rodríguez from Campeche, who later competed in Miss World 2001 in South Africa.
 Rodríguez was crowned by outgoing Nuestra Belleza Mundo México titleholder Paulina Flores.
 She is the first and only Campechana to win this Title.

-For the second consecutive time and for the four time in the history of the pageant, two events were held separately to select the two winners for the titles Nuestra Belleza México and Nuestra Belleza Mundo México.
+For the second consecutive time and for the fourth time in the history of the pageant, two events were held separately to select the two winners for the titles Nuestra Belleza México and Nuestra Belleza Mundo México.